 - Non-Economic Damages: There are also losses that aren’t so easy to establish by documentation.
 You may still recover for damages, which may include pain and suffering, and emotional anguish.
 Other non-economic damages include loss of consortium, due to the impact your injuries have upon your valued relationships with family.
 To prove these types of losses, you may need medical experts to consult with and testify regarding your injuries.
 Car accident attorneys work with such experts when dealing with tough insurance companies and at trial.

-Contact an Attorney for More Information on At-Fault Insurance Claims in Ohio
+Contact an Attorney for More Information on At-Fault Auto Insurance Claims in Ohio

 You may sustain considerable losses when you’re injured in a car accident, but you do have certain rights in Ohio.
 You may be entitled to compensation for your damages, putting you in a better financial position during these difficult times.
 A skilled attorney will advise you on your options for pursuing the at-fault party’s insurance company.
-If you have questions or would like a case review, please contact the Cleveland personal injury lawyers of Tittle & Perlmuter at 216-308-1522 or fill out our online contact form.
+If you have questions or would like a case review, please contact the personal injury lawyers of Tittle & Perlmuter.
 We’re happy to schedule a consultation to discuss your matter in more detail.